Pisa travel guide

 The “Field of Miracles” contains four buildings on a green lawn, all faced in white marble and representing the high point of Pisan Romanesque architecture (11th–14th centuries):

 The Leaning Tower (Torre di Pisa) — originally intended as the freestanding bell tower for the cathedral.
 Construction began in 1173 and almost immediately started tilting due to soft subsoil.
 Construction stopped, restarted, and the characteristic lean is visible even in the higher tiers where builders tried to compensate.
 It leans 3.97 degrees from vertical (reduced from 5.5 degrees after stabilisation work in the 1990s and 2000s).
 Climbing it: 294 steps, spiral interior, €18–25 by time of booking.
 Book online — same-day tickets often unavailable.
+Guided tours of Pisa that include skip-the-queue Leaning Tower access and a full explanation of the Piazza dei Miracoli are available.

 The Cathedral (Duomo) — a 12th-century Romanesque cathedral, the model for several churches across Tuscany.
 The interior has a pulpit by Giovanni Pisano (1301).
 Galileo allegedly made his pendulum observations here.